Hellenic Police: Crime Investigation and Prosecution & Foreign Persons Bureau

-Ever since November 8 2025, an additional operational unit has been established within several Precincts of Attica, Thessaloniki and sixteen more Regional Units, designated as Prevention and Mediation Units (Ομάδες Πρόληψης και Διαμεσολάβησης – Ο.Π.ΔΙ.).
-Composed of 473 highly-trained Police Officers, most of which used to serve in Ο.Π.Κ.Ε., as well as 50 newly-hired accredited Romani Mediators, these Units conduct foot patrols on a 24-hour basis within Romani settlements across the country.
+Ever since November 8, 2025, an additional operational unit has been established within several Precincts of Attica, Thessaloniki and sixteen more Regional Units, designated as Prevention and Mediation Units (Ομάδες Πρόληψης και Διαμεσολάβησης – Ο.Π.ΔΙ.).
+Composed of 473 highly-trained Police Officers, most of which used to serve in Ο.Π.Κ.Ε., as well as 50 newly-hired accredited Romani Mediators, these Units conduct foot and vehicle patrols on a 24-hour basis within Romani settlements across the country and conduct inspections and crime suppression operations.
 Their stated mission is the prevention of criminal activity, the strengthening of police presence within these areas, and the promotion of mediation and cooperation between Romani communities and the Hellenic Police.
 The Ο.Π.ΔΙ.
-Units fall under the Division of Organized Crime and, outside of Attica and Thessaloniki, they are supervised by the Crime Investigation and Prosecution Subdivision of each Regional Unit.
+Units fall under the Division of Organized Crime's Special Operational Units Department and, outside of Attica and Thessaloniki, they are supervised by the Crime Investigation and Prosecution Subdivision of each Regional Unit.

+All local Crime Investigation and Prosecution Subdivisions and Departments operating throughout Greece are required to report their operational activity, findings, and intelligence to the Organized Crime Division and its two regional Subdivisions.
+This framework is intended to support the centralized analysis and profiling of criminal activity, facilitate intelligence coordination, and enable the identification of broader criminal networks operating across multiple regions of the country.
+A liaison officer in each Police Directorate links said Directorate to the relevant Organized Crime Service and all three of said Services retain authority to assume primary responsibility for investigations relating to Organized Crime in their geographic area of jurisdiction following prior communication with the Director of the local Crime Investigation and Prosecution Subdivision.

+In addition to the Departments of Narcotics, Financial Crime and Human & Illegal Items Trafficking common to all three Organized Crime Services, the Subdivision of Organized Crime of Crete includes a distinct “Department of Special Criminal Activity”, which is tasked with the investigation of vendetta-related homicides, large-scale illegal weapons possession and trafficking as well as rustling (livestock theft) and other types of organized larceny, phenomena that have been of particular prevalence in rural and mountainous parts of the region for many decades.
+This Department is equivalent to the Subdivision of Property Crimes and Crimes Against Life and is staffed by experienced officers from Attica, 20 of whom form a dedicated Special Operational Unit assigned to immediate deployment in case of such incidents.